 And he had the example of former Nigeria international strikers Samson Siasia, Jonathan Akpoborie and defender Ifeanyi Udeze to follow.

 “Growing up, we kicked cans, oranges and plastic bags on the street.
+If we were lucky, someone will bring a plastic ball for three-a-side.”

 Despite the talent, Ighalo’s father banned his youngest son from playing football as a 12-year-old because of fear he would get caught up with criminal gangs on the streets.